tbruyelle/genbox/README.md

-# govgenesis
+# genbox

+Various tools to:
-Tool to validate governance data from a snapshot and turn data into a genesis.
+- validate governance data from a snapshot
+- turn data into a genesis
+- analyse distribution
+- etc...

 ```
-Usage: go run . [tally|genesis] PATH
+Usage: go run . [tally|genesis|...]
+PATH
 ```

 Where PATH is a directory containing the following files: